DUI

 Some authority is to be found to the effect that the expungement remedy can be grounded on the Fourth Amendment, but while dictum in some cases would suggest that an arrest without probable cause is per se a basis for expungement, the decisions do not support that proposition.
 Typically, expungement has occurred or been recognized as potential relief where there was a Fourth Amendment violation of an egregious nature.
 In any event, a balancing process is called for, which suggests that total expungement (as contrasted to limits on use) will be inappropriate when some legitimate future use could be made of the record.

-Want to work with us?
+Want to sound smart with your friends?